 With respect to confidentiality, special considerations are necessary.
-For example, when treating a couple, will there be an established "no secrets" policy?
-If so, will the couple be informed of this in a written document?
-Will each person understand that access to their records (by each of them) and authorization to release their records to a third party will require the approval of both parties?
+For example, when treating a couple or family, will there be an established "no secrets" policy?
+If so, will the couple or family be informed of this in a written document?
+Will each person understand that access to their records (by each of them) and authorization to release their records to a third party will require the approval of both or all parties?
 Does state law support such an approach?
-If these issues are not considered and discussed, the possibility of a conflict may arise.
+If these issues are not considered and discussed, the possibility or likelihood of a conflict may increase.
+A different aspect of confidentiality is involved in the following scenario.

-A different aspect of confidentiality is involved in another scenario.
-Suppose that the practitioner is seeing a mother and a daughter, perhaps separately.
+Suppose that the practitioner is seeing a mother and a daughter, perhaps in individual sessions, for some period of time.
 Something may occur that leads the daughter to think that the practitioner may have leaked information to the mother.
-Perhaps the mother, quite independently, confronted the daughter about suspected drug use, something that the daughter is talking with the therapist about.
-This kind of a scenario, and others, may provoke confrontations.
-Thus, practitioners must be careful to be clear with patients regarding how zealously they take their duty of confidentiality.
+Perhaps the mother independently confronted her daughter about suspected drug use, something that the daughter was confidentially discussing with her therapist.
+This kind of a scenario, and others, may lead to confrontations.
+Practitioners must be clear with patients regarding how zealously they take their duty of confidentiality.
+Practitioners must also take care to not unintentionally "leak" information about one patient to another, either by word or by body language (e.g., by facial expression when a question is raised).
+If the practitioner is not focused, mistakes may be made.

-Practitioners must take great care to not unintentionally "leak" information about one patient to another, either by word or by body language (e.g., by facial expression when a question is raised).
-If the practitioner is not focused, mistakes can be made.
-Of course, this possibility is an example of the very reason why practitioners need to carefully consider whether or not they should enter into professional relationships with multiple members of a family.
-Sometimes, a referral to a colleague can be a very wise decision, even though the contemplated treatment of more than one member of the family may be clinically supportable.
+The above is but one example of the reason why practitioners need to carefully consider whether or not they should enter into professional relationships with more than one member of a family (other than when treating a couple or a family).
+Sometimes, a referral to a colleague can be a wise decision, even though the contemplated treatment of more than one member of the family may be clinically appropriate or supportable.